 The neighborhood of St. Nicholas is one of the neighborhoods of the historic center and one of the neighborhoods that you will walk on your trip through la Rochelle.

-Here you will find some of the most beautiful places in the city or more interesting to visit. like the market on Wednesday and Saturday mornings, La Guignette, among others.
+Here you will find some of the most beautiful places in the city or more interesting to visit, like the market on Wednesday and Saturday mornings and La Guignette, among others.

-Shopping at the “marché” (market) de la Rochelle
+Shopping at the “Marché” (market) of La Rochelle

-On Wednesdays and Saturday morning is the market of local products in “Les Halles” La Rochelle.
+On Wednesdays and Saturdays mornings is the market of local products in “Les Halles” La Rochelle.

 Here you can buy great cheese, fish, fruit, and vegetables.
-You can buy oysters and other seafood.
-The oysters are ready for you at the moment and they’re great.
+In addition, you can buy oysters and other seafood.
+The oysters are ready for you now, and they’re great.

-Honestly, I haven’t encouraged me to try them until I got to France.
-They’re very tasty.
+Honestly, I haven’t encouraged to try them until I got to France.
+They’re delicious.
 Here is a specialty and the best: they are not expensive.
-For example, in a market like this can cost you 6 oysters with a glass of white wine 6€.
+For example, a market like this can cost you 6 oysters with a glass of white wine 6€.

 It’s a place with a good atmosphere.
-It was crowded.
-Always are people drinking beer and wine.
-They have a drink called the Guignette and it’s a blend of white wine and rosé wine.
+It’s always crowded with people drinking beer and wine.
+They have a drink called the Guignette, a blend of white and rosé wine.

 It’s in the neighborhood.
 St. Nicholas and we loved it.